malisper/Clint/README.md

 ^(...) is short for (symbols->cl-symbols (...)).
 The procedure
 symbols->cl-symbols takes an sexp and converts all of the symbols in it into cl-symbols (Clint has its own symbol type).
-This is commonly used for primitive macros, which should be generating code with cl-symbols in it instead of regular ICL symbols.
+This is commonly used for primitive macros, which need to generate code with cl-symbols in it instead of regular ICL symbols.
 It also makes it much easier to type in Clint symbols.
 One only needs to type ^'foo to refer to the Clint symbol with the name 'foo'.